Samsung/tizen-docs/docs/application/tizen-studio/troubleshooting/troubleshooting.md

    </Project>
    ```

-## Issue: Cannot use external library (FSharp.Core.dll) in .NET Core SDK preview version
+## Issue: Cannot use external library **FSharp.Core.dll** in .NET&reg; Core SDK preview version

+**Description:**

-**Description:**  While trying to use external libraries, you get an error.
+While trying to use the external library **FSharp.Core.dll**, you get an error.

 **Resolution:**

-1. Switch from .NET Core SDK preview version (v3.0.0-preview5) to .NET Core SDK preview version 2.2.102
+1. Switch from .NET&reg; Core SDK preview version (v3.0.0-preview5) to .NET Core SDK preview version 2.2.102.
-2. Build using Visual Studio (right-click on the **Project > Build**) and the FSharp.Core.dll library gets included in the build directory and using the functions from FSharp.
+2. Build using Visual Studio (right-click on the **Project > Build**) and the **FSharp.Core.dll** library gets included in the build directory and using the functions from FSharp.
 The core will also resolve the issue.

 ## Issue: Screen Reader not working

 **Description:**

 The screen reader fails to work.

 **Resolution:**

-- Check whether the accessibility TTS (screen reader - voice assistant) and SystemSettings.AccessibilityTtsEnabled is enabled.
+- Check whether the **Accessibility TTS** (screen reader - voice assistant) and **SystemSettings.AccessibilityTtsEnabled** is enabled.

 For more information, see [Accessibility](https://developer.tizen.org/dev-guide/csapi/api/Tizen.System.SystemSettings.html#Tizen_System_SystemSettings_AccessibilityTtsEnabled).

 ## Issue: Emulator terminates unexpectedly on macOS&reg;

+**Description:**

-**Description:** If you use a Macbook that has both Intel HD and NVIDIA graphics, the emulator, terminates unexpectedly while you execute the emulator with OpenGL ES version 1.1 or 2.0.
+If you use a Macbook&reg;with both Intel&reg; HD and NVIDIA&reg; graphics, the emulator terminates unexpectedly, while you execute the emulator with OpenGL ES version 1.1 or 2.0.

 **Resolution:**

 1. Verify the emulator configuration in **Emulator Manager**.
 2. On **General tab** in the Emulator configuration window, set **OpenGL ES version to version 2.0** or to **version 3.0.**